Reserving inventory items

 reservationId

-If you're using either the distributed or orchestrated fulfillment model, and you create a reservation during the checkout process but don't convert the checkout to an order, then make sure you delete the reservation.
+If you're using the distributed or orchestrated fulfillment model and create a reservation during the checkout process but don't convert the checkout to an order, make sure you delete the reservation.